Ben-5K/AutoControlZoom/README.md

 To use this script you need Autoit > https://www.autoitscript.com/site/autoit/downloads/
 - Just open the .au3 file with the AutoIt Editor.
 - Complete the file with your Login Credentials and compile it.
-- Comment the not needed lines for your Setting
-You could run the .exe File on the Computer you want to autostart with zoom.
+- Comment the not needed lines for your Setting (add # bevor a line) You could run the .exe File on the Computer you want to autostart with zoom.
 You could place a shortcut on the desktop for user with basic experience.